janhybs/ci-hpc/README.md

 The results can be visualised in form of static Jupyter notebook or in an interactive web page.

+## Features
+ - automatically run benchmarks of your project
+ - inspect performance and scalability of your project
+ - create complex configurations with travis syntax build matrix capabilities
+ - use entire computing node with parallel test processing
+ - automatically browse a commit history and run the benchmarks
+ - automatically determine which tests to run based on results in your database

+## Coming soon
+ - simplify entire structure with a github push webhook
+ - run extra tests when suspecting significant performance change
+ - easily create web visualisation configuration from analyzing records in database

 ## CI-HPC showcase